pingcap/docs-tidb-operator/en/migrate-tidb-to-kubernetes.md

     nameserver <CoreDNS Pod_ip_n>
     ```

-3. Test whether the node can successfully parse the internal IP address in Kubernetes:
+3. Test whether the node can successfully resolve the domain name of the Pods in Kubernetes:

     ```shell
     $ ping basic-pd-2.basic-pd-peer.blade.svc